-COVID-related transport demands and delays reinforces the need to quickly complete the review and get back the momentum generated by the Waterview Tunnels opened in 2018, said Auckland Business Forum chair Michael Barnett.
+COVID-related transport demands and delays reinforce the need to quickly complete the review and get back the momentum generated by the Waterview Tunnels opened in 2018, said Auckland Business Forum chair, Michael Barnett.

 The Southdown Rail Freight Terminal – where cargo from Port of Tauranga is transferred – is at the heart of the East West Link.
 Together with nearby distribution businesses and freight delivered to-from Ports of Auckland, completion of an integrated package of the East West Link and the third main rail line between Wiri and Westfield is a high priority.